About Hydra...

 hours or so they are in port,

-there was no need to develop the
+there is not as much need to develop the

 island as other islands have with